Recovery-Oriented System of Care (ROSOC)

 In order for a program like ROSOC/WPC to work effectively, it requires a great number of partnerships and buy-in from other agencies within local communities.
-It was immensely important at the beginning of the ROSOC collaboration that all agencies agree on the program’s goals at the outset.
+It was immensely important at the beginning of the ROSOC collaboration that all agencies agree on the program's goals at the outset.
+The same holds true with current funding.

-The ROSOC collaboration was successful while it was funded.
-To continue the success of a program like this, it is important to come up with clear funding strategies and sources prior to funding cessation.
 With the current WPC funding, ROSOC's impact continues being offered to a larger client cohort throughout the county.

 Criminal justice system

 Emergency department and urgent care services